opsmop/opsmop/docs/source/push.rst

 ==============

 For values not specified on the role object, defaults are first looked for in ~/.opsmop/defaults.toml.
 If that file does not exist, defaults are looked for in /etc/opsmop/defaults.toml.
+If there are both files, the second is ignored.

 The file has the following format::